stafiprotocol/developer/docs/developethlsd/deploy.md

-# How to deploy ETH LSD stack on goerli
+# How to deploy ETH LSD stack on Holesky

 This guide provides a step-by-step script to deploy the ETH LSD stack, without knowing details about contracts and services.
 Read the documentation for comprehensive understandings of these components.